amaumene/gostremiofr/FLOW_DIAGRAM.md

 │     - Upload each magnet                                   │
 │     - Wait 2 seconds                                       │
 │                                                             │
 │  3.
-Check Magnet Status (8 attempts):                      │
+Sequential Processing:                                  │
+│     - Process torrents one by one in quality order         │ │     - Check each magnet (2 attempts with 3s delay)         │
-│     - Attempt 1: Check immediately                         │
+│     - Return first working stream immediately               │
-│     - Not ready?
-Wait 2s, check again                      │
-│     - Progressive backoff up to 14s                        │
 │                                                             │
 │  4.
 Create Streams:                                        │
 │     - Only from ready magnets                              │